neptuneresearch/monerod-archive/README.md

 It is a summary of the daemon's state in memory of alternate blockchains that shows properties of the altchain list structure and the first block on the chain.

-It seems that this state is not persisted to disk or otherwise across daemon instances.
-This archive may be the only stored copy of this information.
+By default, this state is not persisted across daemon instances, and will be empty every time monerod starts.
+Use the monerod configuration option `--keep-alt-blocks` to store alternative blocks in the LMDB and thereby persist them across daemon instances.
+More info: [Monero PR 5524](https://github.com/monero-project/monero/pull/5524).

 The daemon stores altchains in ```Blockchain::m_alternative_chains``` and provides access via ```Blockchain::get_alternative_chains()```.